 Because of the multiplicity of causes, there is no single risk factor or set of risk factors associated with CS.
 However, a common factor that is present in individuals with CS is a female predilection, with the exception being CS caused by ectopic ACTH production, which is slightly more common in men.
 In our recent 10-year review of 288 patients who underwent surgery for CS at the Mayo Clinic, women accounted for 79% of all cases of pituitary-dependent CS, 81% of adrenocortical adenomas, and 90% of ACCs.
 However, among patients with ectopic ACTH syndrome, men are affected slightly more often than women at 54%.1

 In 1912, Harvey Cushing described a 23-year-old woman, "Minnie G.," with moon facies, obesity, amenorrhea, and hirsutism.4 It was not until 20 years later that he postulated that this "polyglandular syndrome" was caused by a primary pituitary abnormality that resulted in adrenal hyperplasia.
 This full-blown clinical picture is not always present, so one must maintain a high index of suspicion when this condition is suspected.
-In adults, weight gain and centripetal obesity are ...
+In adults, weight gain and centripetal obesity are the most ...